NHS Hot Topics, Current Affairs & Medicine Wider Reading For MMI Interviews 2026

 👉🏻 Read more: BMA Junior Doctor's Contract Interview Tips & Questions

-Breaches of Confidentiality in Healthcare
+Breaches of Confidentiality in NHS and Healthcare - Interview Guide

 Breaking confidentiality is often considered to be a serious matter in medicine, however, breaches of confidentiality in healthcare are far more common than we may think.
 A report published in BMC Medical Ethics and linked below made headlines in 2016.
 It highlights some of the most common breaches in confidentiality.